eclipse-store/bookstore-demo/README.md

 # EclipseStore BookStore Demo

-A version of the BookStore Demo which uses the GigaMap.
+A version of the BookStore Demo which uses the [GigaMap](https://docs.microstream.one/enterprise/gigamap/).

-For more information, visit the [Enterprise Edition Beta Page](https://github.com/microstream-one/enterprise-edition-beta).

 ## Running locally